decretist/Dissertation/Chapter1/chapter1.md

 *Decretum*").

-The *Decretum* is *not* the kind of document, like the Fournier Register, the record of an episcopal inquisition into Albigensian heretics surviving in a single manuscript, that many non-specialists, with a journalistic eye for the exotic and the extreme, take to be the central concern of medieval studies.[^2] The *Decretum* was, instead, both a normal and a normative text in its own time, and for centuries thereafter.
-The *Decretum* survives in an unusually large number of manuscripts -- around 150-200 from the twelfth century and around 600 for the medieval period overall.[^3] The *Decretum* was the fundamental textbook for first-year university instruction in canon law through the seventeenth century.
-As the first volume of the *Corpus iuris canonici*, the *Decretum* remained valid law in the Roman Catholic Church right up until 1917, and exercised enormous influence over the 1917 and 1983 codifications of canon law that replaced the old *Corpus*.
+The *Decretum* is *not* the kind of document, like the Fournier Register---the record of an episcopal inquisition into Albigensian heretics surviving in a single manuscript---that many non-specialists, with a journalistic eye for the exotic and the extreme, take to be the central concern of medieval studies.[^2] The *Decretum* was, instead, both a normal and a normative text in its own time, and for centuries thereafter.
+The *Decretum* survives in an unusually large number of manuscripts -- around 150-200 from the twelfth century and around 600 for the medieval period as a whole.[^3] The *Decretum* was the fundamental textbook for first-year university instruction in canon law through the seventeenth century.
+As the first volume of the *Corpus iuris canonici*, the *Decretum* remained valid law in the Roman Catholic Church until 1917 and exercised enormous influence over the 1917 and 1983 codifications of canon law that replaced the medieval *Corpus*.

 ### School, Faculty, University